navicore/vvdaw/README.md

 # vvdaw - Visual Virtual DAW

+> ⚠️ **PRE-ALPHA SOFTWARE** - Under active development.
+Not ready for production use.
+> APIs are unstable and will change without notice.

 An experimental DAW with a 2D/3D game-like interface built with Rust, Bevy, and VST3 plugin hosting.

 ## Project Structure